mmmaisel/USB-Mux/README.md

 ## Programming

+Configure the firmware build environment in the 'src' directory with meson and the supplied cross compiler file.
+`meson . build --cross-file cross.build`
+Then go into the 'build' directory and build it with `ninja`.

-You can program the CPU on the USB-Mux PCB with OpenOCD and an ST-Nucleo board as programmer directly from the makefile with `make flash`.
+Now, you can program the CPU on the USB-Mux PCB with OpenOCD and an ST-Nucleo board as programmer with `ninja flash`.

 ## License